CtrlK

 Workflow Clarity

-For this type of skill (decision-making guidance rather than multi-step destructive operations), the workflow is clear: select chart type → apply Plotly conventions → handle colors → decide custom vs standard → use KPI cards.
-Each section has unambiguous decision criteria and explicit 'never do' guardrails.
+For this type of skill (decision-making guidance rather than multi-step destructive operations), the workflow is clear: select chart type → apply Plotly conventions → handle colors → decide if custom chart needed → use KPI cards correctly.
+The decision criteria for @capture('graph') are explicit, and the 'Never' constraints serve as validation guardrails.

 3 / 3